The New Jersey adult-use cannabis sales market was opened at the Verano Zen Leaf dispensary in Elizabeth in Union County this morning.

 NJCRC Executive Director Jeff Brown had no concerns about patients accessing medical cannabis.
 He noted they had priority parking at Zen Leaf, and patients likely bought medical cannabis yesterday on the 4/20 cannabis holiday.

-Vice Chair Sam Delgado was pleased the market was opening, while unfortunately, NJCRC Chair Diana Houenou unfortunately was not present.
+Vice Chair Sam Delgado was pleased the market was opening.
+Unfortunately, NJCRC Chair Diana Houenou was not present.

-The State believes Elizabeth’s Verano Zen Leaf location to be in Central Jersey while it seems to be in North Jersey to others.
+The State believes Elizabeth’s Verano Zen Leaf location to be in Central Jersey.
+It seems to be in North Jersey to others.
 Along with debating the name of Taylor Ham or Pork Roll, debating the borders of Central Jersey is a popular local game.

 “Today is a remarkable moment, but it is not the final step.
 We must ensure that both medical and adult-use cannabis are in supply and affordable for New Jerseyans.
 Otherwise, our efforts will have been in vain,” New Jersey CannaBusiness Association (NJCBA) President Ed DeVeaux said.
 “We hope everyone enjoys the first day of legal, adult-use cannabis, and we eagerly anticipate more great news to come.
 “It’s time has come, and we’re doing it the right way.”